-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Routine foot care ✓ Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Home-delivered meals √ Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, and other low vision aids. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Acupuncture ✓ Naturopath services (uses natural or alternative treatments). √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes V If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. \checkmark Private room in a hospital.
+V Covered only when medically necessary.
+Radial keratotomy, LASIK surgery, and other low vision aids.
+V Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care √ Manual manipulation of the spine to correct a subluxation is covered.